swalterfub/oplunch-talk/README.md

 Built using [revealjs](https://revealjs.com)

-To start the presentation, git clone and type "npm install", then "npm start" on the command line.

-The presentation is then available at http://127.0.0.1:8000
+The online version of this presentation is available here: [https://swalterfub.github.io/oplunch-talk/](https://swalterfub.github.io/oplunch-talk/).

 The related javascript code for the OpenLayers frontend is available under the repository [swalterfub/dynamic-mapserver-openlayers-planetary](https://github.com/swalterfub/dynamic-mapserver-openlayers-planetary)